Dealing with a “tag” on Phone Line

 Actions to be taken by users when facing a “tag”.

 You have to keep a record of all calls, e-mails or letters that you have sent to your ISP.
 It is always better to write to your ISP with full details of your name, address phone number and customer ID or account number.
-By doing so, you can forward any correspondence to BT Wholesale as proof and explain them that you have tried to resolve the problem yourself with your ISP before contacting them.
+By doing so, you can forward any correspondence to BT Wholesale as proof and explain to them that you have tried to resolve the problem yourself before contacting them.